excellalabs/open-cabinet/README.md

 ##Sprint 3 + 4

 ###Design
 The team completed the MVP in Sprints 3 and 4, and began performing usability testing on a functioning application.
 With the new interactions in place, the team discovered that users were confused by how medicine selection worked.
-The interaction visualizations were then re-evaluated and the team created alternative options to test with users through [feature toggle](https://opencabi.net/features).
+The interaction visualizations were then re-evaluated and the team created alternative options to test with users through a [feature toggle](https://opencabi.net/features).

 ![review-process](https://github.com/excellaco/open-cabinet/blob/master/documents/images/design_process.png)